Everest Base Camp Trek

 Highlights

-• Explore Namche Bazaar and soak up the Sherpa culture
+• Explore the bustling Namche Bazaar to soak up Sherpa culture

 • Visit the hilltop monastery at Thyangboche